avrohr/avrohr.github.io/_pages/about.md

 Before joining the Max Planck Institute, I studied **Computer Science** at the University of Lübeck.
 I earned my Bachelor's degree in **Electrical Engineering** from BHT Berlin.
 Between these degrees, I worked as a full-time **Software Engineer** in Hamburg.

+“For a list of my research papers, see my [Publications page](https://avrohr.com/publications/).
+More information about my teaching activities is available [here](https://avrohr.com/teaching/).